Vlada Nikolchenko

-Vlada Ihorivna Nikolchenko (Влада Ігорівна Нікольченко; born 9 December 2002) is a retired Ukrainian individual rhythmic gymnast.
-She is the 2019 Worlds clubs bronze medalist, the double (2018-19) World Cup Series winner with clubs and the Grand Prix Final 2018 Winner.
+Vlada Ihorivna Nikolchenko (Влада Ігорівна Нікольченко; born 9 December 2002) is a Ukrainian individual rhythmic gymnast.
+She is the 2019 Worlds clubs bronze medalist, the double (2018–19) World Cup Series winner with clubs and the Grand Prix Final 2018 Winner.
 She has won multiple medals at European Championships and European Games.

 Career

 Junior

 Before beginning rhythmic gymnastics, Nikolchenko participated in Aesthetic Group Gymnastics.
 She was part of the junior Ukrainian group at the 2017 European Championships, where they finished 8th in the 10 clubs final.
 Nikolchenko also participated as an individual at the International Tournament in Eilat, Israel and won it.

 Senior

 2018

 Nikolchenko commenced her 2018 senior season at the LA Lights International Tournament in Los Angeles.
 She also competed at the Miss Valentine Tournament in Tartu, Estonia, where she won the all-around, hoop, ball and clubs finals and finished 4th in ribbon.

 Nikolchenko participated at the Baltic Hoop Tournament and won the all-around and clubs final, as well as a bronze in hoop.
 She finished 7th in the ribbon and 8th in the ball final.

 Her Grand Prix debut took place in Kyiv, where she finished 10th in the AA final, 5th in the clubs final and 8th in ribbon and ball.
 At the 2018 Grand Prix Thiais, she placed 9th in the all-around, won a gold in hoop ahead of Russians Arina Averina and Ekaterina Selezneva and placed 7th in clubs.